 Paid both contractually and by formal vote

-A director who is paid contractually may also be paid a bonus or fees by a formal vote.
+A director who’s paid contractually may also be paid a bonus or fees by a formal vote.
 You must still calculate their AWE like any other employee, but you should only include the monies voted by formal vote if the date of the vote falls in the relevant period.

 Paid only by a formal vote

-If the director is paid only by a formal vote calculate their AWE in the usual way, substituting the dates of the formal votes in place of the normal paydays.
+If the director’s paid only by a formal vote calculate their AWE in the usual way, substituting the dates of the formal votes in place of the normal paydays.
 A formal vote usually takes place at the company’s AGM and is agreed in the company minutes.

 Monies drawn in anticipation of a formal vote

 Some directors may regularly draw money from the business in anticipation of a formal vote.
-Do not include this money when working out the director’s AWE, even if NICs were deducted at the time they were paid.
+Don’t include this money when working out the director’s AWE, even if NICs were deducted at the time they were paid.